vapvarun/buddyx/readme.txt

 == Description ==
-BuddyX is a community theme with BuddyPress support.
-BuddyX is a perfect solution for all kinds of communities.
-Let your members create profiles, make friendships, send private messages, create and interact in groups.
+BuddyX is an ideal theme for community and membership websites.
+Providing a solution to all kinds of communities.
+Thanks to its BuddyPress support, your website can now have member profiles, send a private message, create groups and so much more.

-BuddyX is the perfect theme for your project.
-Lightweight and highly extendable, it will enable you to create almost any website such as a blog, community, business website, and WooCommerce storefront with a beautiful & professional design.
-Free theme for your community with
+Lightweight and scalability will allow you to create almost any kind of website.
+A blog, community or business website, possibilities are limitless with BuddyX.
+It is a free theme with the power to create a beautiful and professionally designed digital storefront with WooCommerce compatibility.
+It also has the support of popular LMS plugins.

-BuddyPress, BuddyX is built using the latest best practices for progressive web content and optimization.
+The theme has the support of many premium plugins and is regularly developed and maintained by WBCom Designs.
+Oh! and we provide dedicated support to our customers too.

-Some of the other features: # WooCommerce Ready # Responsive # RTL & Translation Ready # Extendible with premium addons # Regularly updated # Designed, Developed, Maintained.
-It has support for popular LMS plugins along with WooCommerce.
-Have the support of many premium plugins and developed, maintained, and support by Wbcom Designs.
+Some of the other features are # WooCommerce Ready # Responsive # RTL & Translation Ready # Extendible with premium addons # Regular updates #Regularly Designed, Developed & Maintained

 == BuddyX Child Theme ==